libssh2/libssh2/docs/libssh2_init.md

 # DESCRIPTION

 Initialize the libssh2 functions.
 This typically initialize the crypto library.
-It uses a global state, and is not thread safe -- you must make sure this function is not called concurrently.
+It uses a global state, and is not thread-safe -- you must make sure this function is not called concurrently.

 # RETURN VALUE